Eritrean Sports Federation in North America (ERSFNA)

 Basketball Registration Guideline

-Use this document as a guide to properly register and enter your team to the 2014 ERSFNA's annual basketball tournament held in Washington, District of Columbia (D.C.).
-The 29th Annual Eritrean Sports Festival will commence on June 29th through July 5th.
-The Basketball Tournament will be held starting Thursday July 3rd through Saturday July 5th.
+ERSFNA has selected Los Angeles, Californa as the host city for the 30th Annual Eritrean Sports Festival.
+This document is to be used as a guide to properly register and enter your team to the 2015 ERSFNA's annual basketball tournament.
+The 30th Annual Eritrean Sports Festival will commence on June 28th through July 4th.
+The Basketball Tournament will be held starting Thursday July 2nd through Saturday July 4th.

 ERI Sports News